Rikard Larsson

 Bo Rikard Larsson (born 1966) is a Swedish politician and former member of the Riksdag, the national legislature.
 A member of the Social Democratic Party, he represented Skåne County South between September 2014 and September 2022.

+In the 2014 parliamentary election, he was elected as a member of the Swedish Riksdag.
+In the Riksdag, he was a deputy member of the Transport Committee and the Justice Committee from 2014 to 2018, as well as a member of the Swedish delegation to the Nordic Council.
+During the 2018–2022 term, he was vice-chairman of the Social Insurance Committee.